polyaxon/polyaxon/site/faq/gpu-workload.md

     - deployment
 ---

-Polyaxon discovers your cluster's graphics processing units (GPUs) and enables you to leverage their compute power for you experiments, jobs, and Jupyter notebooks.
+Polyaxon discovers your cluster's graphics processing units (GPUs) and enables you to leverage their compute power for your experiments, jobs, and Jupyter notebooks.